18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 18: Lake Victoria – 18 Days Birding Tour with Gorilla Trekking.
+Day 18: Birding in Entebbe Botanical Gardens and Departure – 18 Days Birding Tour with Gorilla Trekking.

-Depending on departure flight schedules, we may try to squeeze in some final forest birding just a little east of Kampala.
+Depending on departure flight schedules, we may try to squeeze in some final birding in Entebbe Botanical Gardens.
 It is unlikely that we will add many more species this day, but it will be a great opportunity to get better looks at some of the sulkers that may have been trouble earlier in the trip.
 The tour concludes with international departures in the late afternoon or evening from Entebbe International Airport.

 Accommodation Option: No (Unless on request)